meziantou/Meziantou.Analyzer/docs/README.md

 # MA0136: Raw String contains an implicit end of line character
 dotnet_diagnostic.MA0136.severity = silent

+# MA0137: Use 'Async' suffix when a method returns an awaitable type
+dotnet_diagnostic.MA0137.severity = none

+# MA0138: Do not use 'Async' suffix when a method does not return an awaitable type
+dotnet_diagnostic.MA0138.severity = none
 ```

 # .editorconfig - all rules disabled